danvoulez/LogLine-LLM-World-New/backend/VERCEL_DEPLOYMENT.md

 This guide explains how to deploy the LogLine backend to Vercel.

+## Automatic Deployments

+The project is connected to GitHub (`danvoulez/LogLine-LLM-World`).
+Every push to `main` automatically triggers a production deployment.

+**No manual steps needed** - just push to GitHub and Vercel deploys automatically.

 ## Prerequisites

 1. A Vercel account ([sign up here](https://vercel.com))